-The term 'Fixed Income' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Fixed Income' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Fixed Income refers to the kind of budgeting and investing style that delivers periodic income and actual returns back to the owners of the investments.
 This income goes out in generally predictable amounts in frequent and anticipated intervals.
 The investors who flock to fixed income investments are usually retirees.
 They count on such periodic returns from investments to give them a stable and regular stream of income.
 Thanks to the dependable returns they provide, this type of investment is heavily preferred by the demographic of older investors.